mrnossiom/dotfiles/README.md

 - `secrets`: `agenix` encrypted secrets
 - `templates`: Quickstart files for different languages

-# Quick snippets and guide for myself
+# Quick snippets and guides for myself

 ## Add a new module